 At Shalom, we study and practice God’s appointed times as listed in Leviticus 23.
 Our congregation meets on the Sabbath.
 (The Bible never changed the day of rest to Sunday.)
 We also observe God’s annual appointed times: Passover, Unleavened Bread, Firstfruits, Shavu’ot (Pentecost), Yom Teru’ah (the Feast of Trumpets, also known as Rosh Hashanah), Yom Kippur (the Day of Atonement), and Sukkot (the Feast of Tabernacles).
-We believe that God’s eternal timeline is revealed through these seven prophetic celebrations, that the first four have already been fulfilled, and that the last three will be fulfilled at the close of the Church Age with the return of Yeshua Ha Mashiach--Jesus, the Messiah.
+We believe that God’s eternal timeline is revealed through these seven prophetic celebrations, that the first four have already been fulfilled, and that the last three will be fulfilled at the Second Coming of Yeshua Ha Mashiach.

 Teaching Pastor Margot Armer